nielshojen/WorkSpaceOneImporter/README.md

  * added stub recipe so shared processor can be found in recipes from other repos
  * get call as Autopkg Shared Processor stub to work from other repo
  * try library dependency install for Autopkg as suggested [here](https://blog.eisenschmiede.com/posts/install-python-modules-in-autopkg-context/) -> working

-ToDo:
  * update for Python3
  * update API calls for WS1 as tested with Postman

+ToDo:
  * **milestone: get POC working**
+ * add code to find icon file
  * implement Force Install
+ * maybe expose more app assignment settings as input vars than just PushMode
- * maybe add ability to update WS1 metadata and assignment settings
+ * maybe add (optimization) ability to update WS1 metadata and assignment settings
  * maybe add ability to use keychain - [something like this](https://stackoverflow.com/questions/57838889/manage-keychain-to-codesign-macos-ios-app-with-xcodebuild-unattended)
  * maybe remove request dependency by porting to cURL calls [as suggested by Nick McSpadden in MacAdmins Slack](https://macadmins.slack.com/archives/C056155B4/p1577123804089700) - possibly using using URLGetter and pass it to download_with_curl()